THE classical Mexico tour. In 13 days from Mexico City to the Caribbean with unique destinations and amazing nature experiences. Duration: 13 days.

 After a stroll through the historic center of Campeche you will drive through the Puuc region (Puuc means hill) to Uxmal.
 You will pass many Mayan villages where you can observe people's traditional way of life.
 Uxmal was one of the most important cities of its time and the view of the temples emerging from the jungle will leave an unforgettable impression on you.
 On your way to Merida you will stop at a beautiful traditional restaurant to eat (not included in the price) .
 There will be enough time left to discover the city of Merida.

-About two hours west from Merida is Celestun National Park, a paradise for flamingos and pelicans, which you can watch in their natural habitat on a 2.5 hour boat ride.
+About two hours west from Merida, is Celestun National Park, a paradise for flamingos and pelicans, that you can watch in their natural habitat on a 2.5 hour boat ride.
 Afterwards you will enjoy fish and seafood at the beach (not included in the price).
-In the evening you will return to Merida, where your guide will invite you to a good-bye cocktail (included in price).
+In the evening, you will return to Merida, where your guide will invite you to a good-bye cocktail (included in price).

 Day 13 - Chichen Itza, Tulum

-On the last day of your trip you will have to wake up early but the visit of Chichen Itza is definitely worth it.
+On the last day of your trip, you will have to wake up early because the visit of Chichen Itza is definitely worth it.
 The center of the Toltec site is the pyramid of Kukulcan, one of the worldwide most important and most visited pyramids.
 The construction of the building was strongly influenced by astrological and astronomical aspects.
 After the visit you will continue to Tulum.

 Program before your tour

 - How about a Stopp-Over in New York oder simply one or two days more in Mexico City before the round trip (with or without tour programme)?